neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - Parsing Data/README.md

 Then click "Clone."

+This menu is a little finicky.
+On my machine, I had to click on the URL after I pasted it and then click the "Clone" button.
+If I didn't I receveived an error.

 ![](images/09.png)

 When complete, it will open the README.md for this repo.
 In the file explorer on the left, double click on "Lab 5 - Parsing Data."
 Click on "parsing-data.ipynb" to open it.